General-Meow/home-dashboard-fe/README.md

 `npm start`

 It will expect the backend sevices to be up an running too in order for it to get the data it needs.
-For more information on setting up you local environment, please take a look at the docker-compose file in the home-dashboard-infra project
+For more information on setting up you local environment, please take a look at the docker-compose file in the home-dashboard-infra project.
+If you've got that already, cloned simply update the environment key's in the docker-compose.yml file then run:

-    123
+`docker compose up`

 ### Deployment